mjhorvath/Test-Mission-Grid-for-HWRM/DataTestMissionGrid/HWR_TestMissionGrid_readme.txt

 INSTALLATION
-If you have the Steam version of the game, you need to subscribe to the mod on Steam Workshop, and select Mods from the game launcher.
-For the GOG.com version of the game, extract the ZIP archive and copy the "DataTestMissionGrid" folder to your "HomeworldRM" directory.
+If you have the Steam version of the game and want to play the mod, you need to subscribe to it on Steam Workshop, and select Mods from the game launcher.
+For the GOG.com version of the game and/or the GitHub version of the mod, extract the ZIP archive and copy the "DataTestMissionGrid" folder to your "Homeworld Remastered" or "HomeworldRM" directories.
 Then create a new desktop shortcut, and add the "-moddatapath DataTestMissionGrid", "-overrideBigFile", and "-luatrace" flags to the shortcut's "Target" field.
 Use this shortcut from now on.

 When upgrading to newer versions of this mod, make sure to first start a new campaign by deleting the contents of the "HomeworldRM\Bin\Profiles\